 On the other hand, the kick drum is just 8 inches in diameter, which again makes no difference as to sound, but you might expect is to be at least as big as the snare.
 I guess Alesis wanted to save a little on the cost to make this kit more affordable for you.

 As is implied by the name “Crimson Mesh”, all the drum pads are made of high quality mesh.
-The tension on them is a little too bouncy for some as is mentioned in the video from 65 Drums below.
+The tension on them is a little too bouncy for some.
 What is too bouncy for some may be just right for you though.

 You get rubber rims for the snare and toms.
 These are an optional accessory that you can install or leave in the box.
 It depends on how you want the set to look and on your style of play.
 If you think you would hit the rims too often and damage your sticks, you might prefer to go without them.